1. Home

 Definition & Facts

-a senior couple walking on the beach
+A couple holding hands and walking on the beach.

 Symptoms & Causes